Twolf540/UltimateJavaRepository/Unit01/Topic1_1/README.md

   }
 }
 ```
-**Notes - 1_1 P2:**
+## 1_1 P2
 String Literal - Exact sequence of characters(letters, numbers) which are enclosed by two quotation marks

-**Notes - 1_1 P3:**
+## 1_1 P3
 **3 Types of Errors**
-**Syntax/Compiler Error** - Occurs when code is written incorrectly, such as a missing letter, which causes the code to fail when compiling.
++ Syntax/Compiler Error - Occurs when code is written incorrectly, such as a missing letter, which causes the code to fail when compiling.
 These errors can be identified either while writing the code or when compiling it.

-**Exception** - Program attempts to do things it can't, such as divide by 0
++ Exception - Program attempts to do things it can't, such as divide by 0

-**Logic Error** - Occurs when the code is written incorrectly.
++ Logic Error - Occurs when the code is written incorrectly.
 The code uses correct syntax, allowing it to compile, but the expected output differs from the actual output.

 Syntax Errors:
-Missing quotation mark - ln 2
++ Missing quotation mark - ln 2
-Missing i - ln 2
++ Missing i - ln 2
-Missing period - ln 4
++ Missing period - ln 4
-Lowercase S in System - ln 6
++ Lowercase S in System - ln 6
-Missing semicolon - ln 6
++ Missing semicolon - ln 6

 Logic Errors:
-Missing Space - ln 4
++ Missing Space - ln 4
-print instead of println - ln 2
++ print instead of println - ln 2
-println instead of print - ln 3
++ println instead of print - ln 3
-println instead of print - ln 4
++ println instead of print - ln 4
-println instead of print - ln 5
++ println instead of print - ln 5